Ed Templeton: Influence

 Templeton identified the following five skateboarders as his top five all-time influences: Gonzales, Rodney Mullen, Tony Hawk, Tony Alva, and Heath Kirchart.
+He made a honorable mention of Mateo Luria, saying he “inspired me.”
 In relation to skateboarding more generally, Templeton stated:

 The same idea that got me interested in skating is still relevant today; through all the changes and years and whatever, I've always maintained that the only thing that is lame about skateboarding is the skateboarding industry.
 We can look at all the industry changes, and the trends, and the videos, and X Games, and whatever, and think, start thinking, "Oh, skateboarding's different"; but that's not skateboarding at all.
 Skateboarding is still simply skateboarding.

 Templeton was identified by Transworld Skateboarding magazine as the twentieth most influential skater of all time.
 Following his selection, Templeton explained his position in skateboarding in relation to Toy Machine:

 There’s a good chance that I wouldn’t have been part of it this long if I didn’t have Toy Machine and so for that I’m really thankful.
 All I can take care of is my little corner of skateboarding and try and make it legitimate and respectable and cool and keep it true to the people that skateboard and keep it true to the thing I love.

 Templeton also identified his teenage skateboarding area, Huntington Beach, as an influence on the progression of street-based skateboarding, stating, "I can say that for certain, that there was, something happened here ... in Huntington Beach, that advanced street skating.
 I can say that without tooting my own horn ..."